Whisky-App/whisky-book/src/game-support/lba-twinsens-quest.md

 # Technical background

-A patch is required to make the game run. `Rewired_WindowsGamingInput.dll` found under the data directory in `Plugins/x86_64` makes the game run, although some issues surrounding use of controllers remain.
+A patch is required to make the game run.
+Patching `Rewired_WindowsGamingInput.dll` found under the data directory in `Plugins/x86_64` makes the game run, although some issues surrounding use of controllers remain.

 The function `Core_IsAPISupported` in the aforementioned DLL needs to be patched to always return false.
 This prevents calling an API that isn't implemented.